kailashnath1998/dog-classifier/README.md

 2. If a dog image is supplied, the model gives a prediction of the dog breed.
 3. The model is also able to identify the most resembling dog breed of a person

-More discussions can be found in this blog: <url>
+More discussions can be found in this blog: [https://kailashnath1998.github.io/dog-classifier/](https://kailashnath1998.github.io/dog-classifier/)